Japan PM to urge company boards to open up in governance push as resolve tested

 Analysts, however, say real change will come slowly.
 Some said forcing strict regulations may compel some companies to go through the motions of compliance without embracing the spirit of the reform.

 A case in point could be Nintendo.
-After racking up losses for three straight years as sales of its flagship game consoles sagged, the company announced last week that it would nominate one external director to its board for the first time.
+After racking up losses for three straight years as sales of its flagship game consoles sagged, and facing criticisms that it had ignored suggestions such as making its games available on smartphones, the company announced last week that it would nominate one external director to its board for the first time.

-But Chief Executive Satoru Iwata made clear the move was neither a reversal of policy nor an acknowledgement of long-running criticism that it had turned a deaf ear to suggestions such as making its games available on smartphones.
+"The reality is that the world's attention is the way it is, and it was time for us to reconsider our governance," he told Reuters.

-"The reality is that the world's attention is the way it is, and it was time for us to reconsider our governance," he said.
-(Additional reporting by Noriyuki Hirata and Sophie Knight; Editing by Kim Coghill)
+(Corrects final paragraphs to clarify that Nintendo CEO did not make comments on criticism of stance on smartphone games)